carbon-design-system/design-system-website/src/content/getting-started/developers/developers.md

 ### Using a module bundler: recommended

 Using a module bundler will bring in only the component code your application needs, created an optimized build for production.
 Carbon components ships with a `umd` build for each component, as well as an `js:next` build for use with webpack 2 or rollup.
-After you've installed the components through `npm`, there are a few ways to initialize the component
+After you've installed the components through `npm`, there are a few ways to initialize the component.

 #### Initialize all instances of a component